Omurtag's Tarnovo inscription: Translation

 "Kana subigi Omurtag, living in his old home, made a glorious home on the Danube and in the middle between the two most glorious homes, after he measured [the distance], he made a tumulus.
 From the very centre of the tumulus to my old palace there are 20,000 fathoms (ὀργυιά) and to the Danube there are 20,000 fathoms.
 The tumulus itself is most glorious and after they measured the land I made that inscription.
 Even if a man lives well, he dies and another one comes into existence.
 Let the one who comes later upon seeing this inscription remember the one who had made it.
 And the name is Omurtag, Kana subigi.
 Let God make him live 100 years."

-Significance

-The final lines of Omurtag's Turnovo Inscription reveal Omurtag's message to future generations: "Even if a man lives well, he dies and another one comes into existence.
-Let the one who comes later upon seeing this inscription remember the one who had made it.
-And the name is Omurtag, Kana subigi.
-Let God make him live 100 years."
-These lines suggest that Omurtag finds immortality in the course of human life without seeing the need to abstract beyond its earthly confines, evidenced by the very last line which focuses on the prolonging of life on earth rather than redemption in an imagined afterlife.
-This demonstrates a clear awareness of the continuity of history and transience of a person's life.